Treasure Chest Pre School

-We offer Home Visits which gives us a chance to get to know your child and their particular strengths or areas where they may need extra support in a familiar surroundings.
+We offer Home Visits (currently on hold due to Covid 19) which gives us a chance to get to know your child and their particular strengths or areas where they may need extra support in a familiar surroundings.
 We ask about your childs interests at home so that this can inform our planning.
 When your child first starts we assess starting points in line with a document called Development Matters.

 The completion of the Progress Check at 2 is a statutory assessment and this may be a time when any delay in development can be discussed and appropriate next steps identified.
 The next step may involve your child's key person targeting a specific area of development, such as social skills, to plan in additional opportunities for your child to gain further experience in this area.
 This would be written and shared with yuo through a targeted plan.

 Our Special Educational Needs Co-coordinator or SENCo is Vivienne Newbury.
 She ensures that families have the best support and resources to help with the development of your child and this includes managing behaviour.